 A Fresh Spin on the Battle Royale Formula

-KRAFTON, Inc. has begun a limited Android Alpha for Astro Arena: Star Clash PvP.
-The test runs from September 10 to 23, 2025.
-PUBG Studios leads the development, carrying the game forward after its earlier guise as TARASONA: Battle Royale.
-The title first appeared in India’s early access last December.
-This marks a major rebrand effort with more fighters and smarter gameplay in sight.
+KRAFTON ran a limited Android Alpha for Astro Arena: Star Clash PvP from September 10 to 23, 2025.
+PUBG Studios leads the development, carrying the game forward from its earlier guise as TARASONA: Battle Royale, which first appeared in India's early access in December 2024.
+This article documents that rebrand and alpha test as of September 2025.

 A Snappy, 3-Minute Arena Experience